MLA Format and Citation － A Detailed Guide with Examples

 MLA puts no obligations on font style.
 You can use any font style that fits the eye of the reader.
 An easy-to-read font style work in proper MLA format.
 It offers a visible difference between Bold and Italicized words.

 Arial and Times New Romans are two of the most used font styles.
 Make sure that the same font style is used throughout the document.

 Moreover, the recommended size is 12-points.
 In some word processors, 11 is the default size which is also acceptable.
 Nevertheless, the pattern should remain the same throughout the document.

-Generally, abbreviations are extensively in many writing pieces, for example, books, websites, magazines, articles, and blog posts.
-However, MLA doesn't suggest using abbreviations.
+Generally, abbreviations are used extensively in many writing pieces, for example, books, websites, magazines, articles, and blog posts.
+However, creating an MLA doesn’t suggest using abbreviations.

 - For lowercase abbreviations, you can use periods in between as in e.g (for example)

 - For a mix of lower and uppercase, avoid periods as in Ph.D.

 - For uppercase abbreviations, do not use periods, as in the UK for the United